 6. Give locally.

-Give to your church or another local organization this year.
+Give to your church or another local organization.
 Spend time talking with your children about the local nonprofits that could use some monetary help this season.
 Then figure out the best way to make your donation.

 7. Give globally.